 - Toilet paper rolls torn into small pieces

 - Dryer lint

-An indoor compost bin, doesn’t heat up as much as a hot outdoor bin, so there is less microbial action happening (except for the Bokashi method).
+An indoor compost bin doesn’t heat up as much as a hot outdoor bin, so there is less microbial action happening (except for when you’re using the Bokashi method).
 This means that the kitchen scraps won’t break down very quickly, especially if you add in: